 How is diverticulitis treated?

 Treatment for diverticulitis varies depending on the symptoms and complications.
-For mild cases, rest, oral antibiotics and a liquid diet are often prescribed.
+Rest, oral antibiotics and a liquid diet are often prescribed for mild cases.
 Solid food is gradually added back to the diet in a few days if symptoms ease.

 For more severe cases, intravenous antibiotics and fasting for a few days is usually recommended with a gradual re-introduction of diet.

 Abdominal surgery with colon resection may be necessary if your diverticulitis develops a complication such as bowel perforation, abscess or fistula.
 Often, if an abscess has formed, an interventional radiologist may perform a procedure to drain the abscess in addition to prescribing intravenous antibiotics.
 Colon resection may be needed in patients whose diverticulitis returns or those who experience a narrowing of the large bowel from repeated episodes of inflammation.